 Chart of Accounts

-Chart of Accounts page shows account types and its' details.
-You can see account types, what items they contain, types and ability situations on this page and edit them.
+Double-Entry presents you a Chart of Accounts list that shows account types and its' details.
+You can see account types, what items they contain, types, and ability situations on this page and edit them.
+Chart of Account list page displays account code, account name, account, balance, and status.
+You can easily adjust the Chart of Account according to your needs.

-In Double-Entry, all categories are collected under these 5 account types.
+In Double-Entry, all classes are collected under these 5 account types.

 Creating a New Account

 You can add a new account easily on the Chart of Accounts page.
-To do this, click on Add New button on the top right and fill the required fields and then click save.
+To do this, click on Add New button on the top right and fill in the required fields.
+After entering the account name, account type, code, and description (optional), you can save it by selecting whether it is enabled or disabled.
+If necessary, you can add a sub-account by entering the parent account.

 - The date of the entry should be entered